hurrr1cane/CoffeeAndHappiness/README.md

   - Azure Storage for saving images of food, user profile, cafe, and news.
   - Azure Storage for hosting the Android APK file, which can be downloaded from the website.

+#### Testing

+- **JUnit**: We use JUnit, a widely-used testing framework for Java applications, to create and run unit tests for our Spring Boot backend.
+JUnit enables us to test individual components and functions to ensure they work as expected.

+- **Mockito**: Mockito is a popular mocking framework that complements JUnit.
+We use Mockito to create mock objects and simulate interactions between various parts of our application during testing.
+This helps us isolate and verify the behavior of specific components without relying on real implementations.

+Our testing approach ensures that the CoffeeAndHappiness application maintains high-quality standards and reliability in the backend logic.
+It is an integral part of our development process to deliver a seamless experience for both cafe staff and customers.

 ## Authors